Safiya Bukhari

-Safiya Bukhari (born Bernice Jones; 1950 – August 24, 2003) was an American member of the Black Panther Party.
-She was also the co-founder of the Free Mumia Abu-Jamal Coalition (NYC), the Jericho Movement for U.S. Political Prisoners and Prisoners of War, and was the vice president of the Republic of New Afrika.
+Safiya Bukhari (born Bernice Jones; April 2, 1950 – August 24, 2003) was an American member of the Black Panther Party.
+She was a co-founder of the Free Mumia Abu-Jamal Coalition (NYC) and the Jericho Movement for U.S. Political Prisoners and Prisoners of War, and was the vice president of the Republic of New Afrika.

 Early life

 She was born in The Bronx in 1950, one of ten children in a "devoutly Christian, middle-class family."
 She planned on becoming a doctor and attended New York City Community College as a premed student, pledging at the college's only integrated sorority.
 Bukhari's political awakening did not happen until college.
 On a sorority trip, she encountered a Black Panther member selling newspapers who asked if she and her friends wanted to volunteer with the Free Breakfast for Children program.

 Black Panther Party and Black Liberation Army

 Along with some of her sorority sisters, Bukhari began volunteering with the Free Breakfast program.
 She discovered that the police were spreading rumors that the Panthers were feeding the children poisoned food.
 Bukhari noted, "They didn't have a breakfast program in the schools themselves, they were not making an effort to feed the children, but they didn't want us to feed the children."
 In 1969, she witnessed an officer harassing a Panther who was selling papers in Times Square.
 When she told the officer the Panther had a right to disseminate political literature, she was arrested.
 According to her, those incidents led to her officially joining the Black Panther Party.

 She worked out of the Party's Harlem office, becoming in charge of Information and Communications for the East Coast Panthers.
 Bukhari was critical of the Party's treatment of female Panthers.
 In 1969, she gave birth to a daughter, Wonda Jones, whose father Robert Webb was killed during the Party's split.
 In 1971, she converted to Islam.
 After being subpoenaed to testify about the Black Liberation Army (BLA) in April 1974, she went "underground" with the BLA to avoid testifying.